stumoss/ddnsclient-go/README.md

 Dynamic DNS Updater Client
 ==========================

 A project to enable dynamic DNS updating exposed as a web service.
+Currently the only supported dynamic DNS provider supported is [ZoneEdit](http://www.zoneedit.com "ZoneEdit")

 To make use of this you must set the following environment variables:
 * DDNS_DOMAIN